Google Analytics 4 (GA4): What’s New & How to Switch

 • Keep tabs on marketing campaigns: Marketing is a big outlay for your business, so naturally, you want to know how successful it is.
 Analytics will show each visitor’s source, e.g. if they came through organic search (SEO) or clicked an ad on Google.
 This will tell you which marketing approach is working best and where the best customers arrive.

-GA4: What’s New
+GA4: What’s new

 The internet has changed hugely since the previous version of Google Analytics was released in 2012, and GA4 has introduced several new features and scrapped some old ones.
 The most important of these for your business are:

-App Inclusion
+App inclusion

 A major focus of GA4 is to give businesses a complete view of their customer’s end-to-end journey.
 As a result, analytics has changed to include an organization’s app properties as standard in their analytics view.
 In the past, custom views had to be created using Analytics for Firebase.
 This allows unified reporting and analysis of all your properties, and GA4’s basic view is now of ‘Pages and screens’ to clarify this.